 Workout 1: Dumbbell chest press and dumbbell skull crusher

-The classic chest press works multiple groups of muscles at once, making it an effective movement for increasing overall upper body strength.
+The chest press works multiple groups of muscles at once, making it an effective movement for increasing overall upper body strength.
+Here's how to perform the chest press.

 While the violently named “skull crusher” doesn’t exactly evoke the most calming imagery, it’s a great way to target the triceps - a large muscle in the back of our arms.